 Coverage is coordinated through a network of regional organisers.
 A core of birdwatchers and ringers monitor their local colonies annually, providing a backbone of regular counts.
 The number of heronries counted each year has grown in recent years to more than 600.
 Around two-thirds of the heronries in England and Wales are currently counted each year, with more-complete censuses carried out in 1929, 1954, 1964, 1985 and 2003.
 Historically rather few counts have been made of heronries in Scotland and Northern Ireland, except during the special surveys, but support there for the Heronries Census has been growing fast in recent years.
 Up to 90 heronries have been counted in Northern Ireland annually in recent years.

 Online data submission was made available for Heronries Census observers for the first time in 2015.

 Population changes are estimated using a ratio-estimators approach derived from that described by Thomas (1993).
 Essentially, the ratios of the populations in any two (not necessarily consecutive) years of the survey are estimated from counts at sites visited in each of those years.
 These ratios can be used to estimate the counts at sites that were not visited, and hence build an estimate of the total population.
 The population model also allows for cases where the extinction of colonies and the establishment of new ones had not been observed directly (Marchant et al. 2004).

 On the Grey Heron page of this report, the UK trend is presented graphically as annual estimates of apparently occupied nests, with a smoothed trend and its 85% confidence limits.
-The smooth trend line is based on a non-parametric regression model, using thin-plate smoothing splines with degrees of freedom one-third the number of years in the model.
+The smooth trend line is based on a non-parametric regression model, using thin-plate smoothing splines with degrees of freedom approximately 0.3 times the number of years in the model.
 Trends are also shown for England and Wales together, and for England, Wales and Scotland alone.

 Visit the Heronries Census page of the BTO website.